posl/ICSME2022-NIER-replication/README.md

 - It may take long time...
 - model files that are applied arachne is saved under `src/arachne_results`.

-## 5. Get the repairs / side-effect dataset
+## 5. Get the repairs / side-effect dataset.
 ```shell
 pwd
 # /XXX/ICSME2022-NIER-replication